AgileVentures/av-static-website/source/blog_articles/2017-09-13-av-ecosystem-review-clearing-the-backlog.html.markdown

 ![backlog](../images/backlog.jpg)

 So I'm calling this clearing the backlog, but argh, I want to start on that new coding ticket rather than the older content ones in the WebSiteOne waffle board.
 My heuristics for board review are check the "Please Check" tickets.
-There I have a ticket from Matt where he hasn't replied to my comments/queries - he's moving house and has lots going on so no shock there.
+There I have a ticket from Matt where he hasn't replied to my comments/queries - he's moving house and has lots going on so not so surprising.
 That was also a request from Joao, so perhaps I should finish that up.

 Ideally I'll only have one ticket assigned to me in any one column at a time.
 I've got a hanging ticket in "Please check" about providing a list of volunteer opportunities at AgileVentures ...
 I put that off as the priority dropped, but it's in the way.
 Okay, so let's make this really about clearing the backlog, starting with that.
 So I'll update the branch there and kick of a build - hopefully it'll be green before the end of this blog and I can merge it.